Pirussa/lei-22-s2-1da-g02/docs/SprintC/US005/US005_ConsultTheUsersInTheWaitingRoom.md

 ### 1.7 Other Relevant Remarks

->* The list of users in the waiting room to be presented is from the vaccination centre the nurse belongs to, and sorted by order of arrival.
+>* The list of users in the waiting room to be presented is from the vaccination center the nurse belongs to, and sorted by order of arrival.

 ## 2. OO Analysis